pourmalek/CovidVisualizedCountry/RESULTS CANADA, national 2022/README.md

 *

-This graph has been retired after the uptake 20220104.
+This graph has been retired to save space after the uptake 20220104.

 *